 If an investor holds Debt Securities which are not denominated in the investor's home currency, he will be exposed to movements in exchange rates adversely affecting the value of his holding.
-In addition, the imposition of exchange controls in relation to any Debt Securities could result in an investor not receiving payments on those Debt Securities presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the Investor's Currency) other than the Specified Currency.
+In addition, the imposition of exchange controls in relation to any Debt Securities could result in an investor not receiving payments on those Debt Securities

+The Issuer will pay principal and interest on the Debt Securities in the Specified Currency.
+Subject to currency restrictions in place at each time, if Debt Securities are issued in currencies other than ISK, this presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the Investor's Currency) other than the Specified Currency.
 These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
-An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (1) the Investor's Currency-equivalent yield on the Debt Securities, (2) the Investor's Currency-equivalent value of the Debt Securities and (3) the Investor's Currency-equivalent market value of the Debt Securities.
+An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (1) the Investor's Currency-equivalent yield on the Debt Securities, (2) the Investor's Currency-equivalent value of the principal payable on the Debt Securities and (3) the Investor's Currency-equivalent market value of the Debt Securities.